-- 1. WCPSS does not pursue USGBC LEED [®] Certification but does endeavor to design and build buildings that model the LEED standards.
-Please utilize LEED v4 BD+C for Schools standard and checklist as a metric to gauge WCPSS design sustainability. - 2.
-The design team shall review and submit the LEED v4 BD&C checklist at each project phase and provide WCPSS feedback on sustainability.
-Refer to Attachment 01 08 10-A for the checklist.
+- 1. WCPSS does not pursue USGBC LEED ® Certification but does endeavor to design and build buildings that model the LEED standards.
+Please utilize LEED v4 BD+C for Schools standard and checklist as a metric to gauge WCPSS design sustainability. - The design team shall review and submit the LEED v4 BD&C checklist at each project phase and provide WCPSS feedback on sustainability.
+Refer to Attachment 01 08 10-A for the checklist. - 3.
+WCPSS endeavors to support current Sustainability and Energy initiatives as purported by the North Carolina State Legislative and County governing bodies.
+Policies surrounding Sustainability initiatives and Energy performance from the governing bodies may not be fully defined at the time of project design execution.
+At a minimum, Designers shall reference current County Energy guidelines, the WCPSS Sustainability Policy 1810 in addition to these WCPSS Design Guidelines to provide robust and cost-effective implementations of selected options for energy performance of systems and components.

-DIVISION 2 - EXISTING CONDITIONS
+DIVISION 02 - EXISTING CONDITIONS